Getting To Le Puy-en-Velay

 From Saint Jean Pied de Port (Full route)

 Your best option is booking a train with SNCF from Saint Jean Pied de Port back to Paris, totalling about 7+ hours of travel.
-You may have to change trains in Bayonne, so read your ticket carefully or have someone bilingual take a look.
-If you can't get a good time or deal with SNCF, try searching for other routes on Rome2rio, and check with other pilgrims!
+If you can’t get a good transit time or deal with SNCF, try searching for other routes on Rome2rio, and check with other pilgrims!